UK fund Electra sees no activism from investor Bramson

-Bramson's Sherborne Investors became Electra's largest shareholder in March, months after realizing hefty profits on the sale of a stake in rival 3i.
+Bramson's Sherborne Investors became Electra's largest shareholder in March, months after realizing hefty profits on the sale of a stake in rival 3i (III.L).

-"We have had one meeting with Sherborne," Electra's Chairman Roger Yates said.
+"We have had one meeting with Sherborne," said Chief Investment Partner Alex Fortescue.
 "After that, we have come out not aware of any specific agenda."

 Bramson, known for his combative investing style, now holds a 19.08 percent stake through Sherborne.
 Analysts have said he is unlikely to pursue an activist approach towards Electra.